krastanov-veselin/grafix/readme.md

 ## The Hello World!
 Example

-Make sure you have somewhere in your index.html<br />
+Make sure you have an element like the div below somewhere in your index.html<br />
 The classname doesn't really matter as long as you can query select it
 <br />
 ```html